-Moffett, a Democrat, was the representative for Connecticut's 6th congressional district from 1975 to 1982.
+Moffett was the representative for Connecticut’s 6th congressional district and was a Democrat.
+He served from 1975 to 1982.

 Moffett is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Moffett sponsored and cosponsored.
 See full analysis methodology.